paldepind/flyd/README.md

 ###flyd.map(fn, s)

 Returns a new stream consisting of every value from `s` passed through `fn.
+I.e. `map` creates a new stream that listens to `s` and applies `fn` to every new value.

 __Example__
 ```javascript